-The School has appropriate filters and monitoring systems in place177 to safeguard children from potentially harmful and inappropriate material online when using the School's IT system.178 The School's systems are is WatchGuard Web Blocker.179 Such systems aim to reduce the risk of children being exposed to illegal, inappropriate or harmful materials online (content risk); reduce the risk of children being subjected to harmful online interaction with others including commercial advertising and grooming (contact risk); restrict access to online risks such as online gambling, phishing or financial scams (commerce risk); and help manage online behaviour that can increase a child's likelihood of, or causes, harm for example making, sending and receiving explicit images.
-Further detail of the School's policy and procedures in relation to online safety180 can be found in the School's E-Safety Policy which also includes detail on the use of mobile and smart technology in School, including the School's management of the associated risks,181 and the School's IT arrangements to ensure that children are safe from harmful and inappropriate content, including terrorist and extremist material when accessing the internet182 through the School's systems].
+The School has appropriate filters and monitoring systems in place to safeguard children from potentially harmful and inappropriate material online when using the School's IT system.
+The School's system is WatchGuard Web Blocker.
+Such systems aim to reduce the risk of children being exposed to illegal, inappropriate or harmful materials online (content risk); reduce the risk of children being subjected to harmful online interaction with others including commercial advertising and grooming (contact risk); restrict access to online risks such as online gambling, phishing or financial scams (commerce risk); and help manage online behaviour that can increase a child's likelihood of, or causes, harm for example making, sending and receiving explicit images.
+Further detail of the School's policy and procedures in relation to online safety can be found in the School's E-Safety Policy which also includes detail on the use of mobile and smart technology in School including all electronic devices with imaging and sharing capabilities, not just mobile phones and cameras, including the School's management of the associated risks, and the School's IT arrangements to ensure that children are safe from harmful and inappropriate content, including terrorist and extremist material when accessing the internet through the School's systems].
 These systems will be reviewed periodically.